 Connecticut Child Custody Laws

-There’s a lot of legal terminologies involved when making custody, visitation, & parenting decisions in your divorce or following a breakup with your partner.
-It’s no wonder that a common question our child custody attorneys are asked is: “What are the Connecticut child custody laws?”
+There’s a lot of legal terminology involved when making custody, visitation, & parenting decisions in your divorce or following a breakup with your partner.
+So it’s no wonder that a common question our child custody attorneys are asked is: “What are the Connecticut child custody laws?”

 Read on to learn more.